Gradient-based filtering under misspecification: Stability and error bounds: Introduction

-In three Monte Carlo experiments, we compare ISD and ESD filters in terms of stability, theoretical MSE bounds, and empirical MSEs.
-First, we investigate a high-dimensional setting based on \cite{cutler2023stochastic}, in which performance guarantees for both ISD and ESD filters are available.
-We compare both filters with three recent alternatives, finding that the ISD filter achieves the lowest MSE bounds and empirical MSEs for all time steps, state dimensions, and observation dimensions.
-The ISD filter is the only filter for which the performance consistently improves as the Lipschitz constant of the score increases.
-Our MSE bounds are up to three orders of magnitude lower than those in \cite{cutler2023stochastic}.
-Second, we examine nine state-space models postulated in \cite{koopman2016predicting}.
-While (finite) MSE bounds are available for all models when using an ISD filter, the same holds for the ESD filter only when the relevant Hessian is bounded, which occurs in just two models.
-When the underlying true parameter in the remaining seven models is volatile, the ESD filter is unstable.
-Third, we consider a Poisson count model, finding that the ISD filter remains stable when all investigated variants of the ESD filter are divergent.
+In three Monte Carlo experiments, we assess SD filters in terms of stability, theoretical MSE bounds, and empirical MSEs.
+First, we consider a linear setting with high-dimensional states, as in \cite{cutler2023stochastic}, where the Lipschitz condition holds and performance guarantees are available for both the explicit and implicit versions.
+Compared with three recent alternatives, the implicit SD filter achieves the lowest theoretical and empirical MSEs across all time steps, state dimensions, and observation dimensions, and is the only filter whose performance improves as the Lipschitz constant increases.
+Notably, our MSE bounds are up to three orders of magnitude smaller than those in \cite{cutler2023stochastic}.
+Second, we examine nine nonlinear settings studied by \cite{koopman2016predicting}.
+Finite MSE bounds are available for all DGPs under the implicit SD filter, whereas for the explicit SD filter such guarantees hold only in the two cases where the score is Lipschitz continuous.
+In the remaining seven DGPs, when the true state is sufficiently volatile, the explicit SD filter becomes unstable and sometimes diverges.
+This finding adds nuance to \citeauthor{koopman2016predicting}'s (\citeyear{koopman2016predicting}) conclusion that misspecified explicit SD filters accurately track unobserved states, which appears to hold only when the score is Lipschitz continuous or the state volatility is low.
+Third, we analyze the widely used time-varying Poisson count model, for which the Lipschitz condition fails.
+All examined variants of the explicit filter diverge, whereas the implicit filter remains stable.

-Finally, we present an empirical application derived from \cite{artemova2022bscore} involving U.S.\ Treasury-bill rate spreads.
-Here, we compare a new ISD version of a location model based on the Student's~$t$ distribution with its ESD version formulated in \cite{harvey2014filtering}.
-We show that the ISD filter yields a more favorable impact curve: it avoids the ``zig-zagging'' behavior of the filtered path when the data are constant, while enhancing the filter's responsiveness when the data are variable.